 Providing proof of recent inspections and engineering reports often clears doubts and shows buyers that one is willing to disclose relevant information concerning the foundation.
 Working with realtors who deal with such structurally challenged properties helps target buyers who invest in such issues.

-Concerned about the home’s foundation?
+Are you concerned about the home’s foundation?
 Highlighting Connecticut’s attractions or schools is a great way to capture attention.
 These concerns can be negated through strategically placed online advertisements.
-Closing cost assistance or discounted prices for repair-ready homes also helps improve appeal.
+Closing cost assistance or discounted prices for repair-ready homes also help improve appeal.

-Also effective are shift-focus campaigns on the home’s attributes and the customization options available.
+Shift-focus campaigns on the home’s attributes and customization options are also effective.
 This strategy often captures the attention of investors looking to improve their portfolios.

 Valley Residential Group LLC buys homes with structural issues, offering a fast and transparent way to sell your house for cash in Connecticut.